The Webb County Extension Office is located on 7209 E. Saunders St., Suite 5 –across the L.I.F.E. grounds.

 DID YOU KNOW?

 The Texas A&M AgriLife Extension Office is here to provide fun, educational programs and services to the people of Texas and Webb County.
-Using research-based knowledge that focus on the needs of our community, our extension agents offer a multitude of resources for everyone!
+The County Extension Agents work collaboratively to offer a multitude of resources for everyone by using only research-based knowledge that focus on the needs of our community!

 How does Extension work?